pypa/packaging.python.org/source/key_projects.rst

 `Docs <https://www.maturin.rs>`__ |
 `GitHub <https://github.com/PyO3/maturin>`__

-Maturin is a PEP 517 build backend for Rust extension modules, also written in Rust.
+Maturin is a build backend for Rust extension modules, also written in Rust.
 It supports building wheels for python 3.7+ on Windows, Linux, macOS and FreeBSD, can upload them to PyPI and has basic PyPy and GraalPy support.